itom-project/itom-project.github.io/mainsite_hidden/source_plugins/plugins/grabber/ThorlabsDCxCam.rst

 * itom setup 2.2.0: This plugin has been compiled using the Thorlabs DCx USB camera driver 4.20
 * itom setup 3.0.0: This plugin has been compiled using the Thorlabs DCx USB camera driver 4.20
 * itom setup 3.1.0: This plugin has been compiled using the Thorlabs DCx USB camera driver 4.20
-* itom setup 4.3.0: This plugin has been compiled using the Thorlabs DCx USB camera driver 3.70
+* itom setup 4.3.0: This plugin has been compiled using the ThorCamlabs Software 3.70